-(4) What does "motor transportation" and "urban transportation" include?
-Motor and urban transportation include the business of operating motor-driven vehicles, upon public roads, used in transporting persons or property belonging to others, on a for-hire basis.
+(5) What does "motor transportation" and "urban transportation" include?
+Motor and urban transportation include the business of operating motor-driven vehicles, on public roads, used in transporting persons or property belonging to others, on a for-hire basis.
 These terms include the business of:

 (a) Operating taxicabs, armored cars, and contract mail delivery vehicles, but do not include the businesses of operating auto wreckers or towing vehicles (taxable as sales at retail under RCW 82.04.050